pingcap/tispark/docs/design/2022-06-30-partition-table-batchwrite-suppport.md

 The main goal is to reduce the amount of data read for particular SQL operations so that overall response time is reduced while it also can be used to accomplish a number of various objectives.

+Currently, TiSpark support read the range and hash partition table from TiDB.

 ### The feature-level implementation of partitioning in TiDB

 Currently, TiDB supports Range partitioning, List partitioning, List COLUMNS partitioning, and Hash